NicoleNBruce/ICP_Individual_Project_CPP/README.md

 main.cpp - The program is run from this class.
 Here, the path to the input file to be read from is passed into the program.

 To run the program, you must have C++ 14 first, then download the project and run main.cpp.
 If you want to try other sources and destinations, create a txt file with the city and country (separated by a space) of both the source and destination airports, and name it in the format "sourcecity-destinationcity".txt.
 An example input file named 'accra-winnipeg.txt' is in the folder and can serve as a template.
 Then, you must pass the input file name into the RouteFinding object declaration in main.cpp, i.e. “RouteFinding find("accra-winnipeg.txt");”.

+NB: Make sure that the location you type in the input file is separated by a comma and a space, e.g., "Accra, Ghana" and not "Accra,Ghana".